-Twisted Wood Guitars – Specializing in handcrafted Weissenborn style acoustic lap slide guitars and accessories.
+Twisted Wood Guitars – Specializing in handcrafted Weissenborn style acoustic lap slide guitars, as well as ukuleles and accessories.
 These instruments are truly works of art.

 Urban Forest Design Studio – beautiful, earthy pottery design that integrates traditional techniques with local materials and modern ideas.
 Using waste wood as fuel for their kiln lends itself to their endeavor to create beautiful things while leaving as small an environmental footprint as possible. www.urbanforestdesign.com